cuba-platform/cuba/README.md

 You can also build a snapshot version of the platform from the source code and use it in your project.

+To contribute, first refer to [Contributing Code](https://github.com/cuba-platform/cuba/blob/master/CONTRIBUTING.md) for general instructions and requirements for contributing code to the platform.

 ## Building from Source

 In order to build the platform from source, you need to install the following: